UAPROGRAMER/simple-graphing-calculator/README.md

 ## Saving graphs

-Press save graphs and enter filename you want and all graphs will be saved to the file.
+Press save graphs and enter filename you want and all graphs will be saved to the file. (variables will be saved too)

 Savefiles are at "./data/saves/"